Today, diesel engines are the pillar on which a lot of machines move: buses, trucks, construction equipment, and more.

 Fuel injection pumps are very complex.
 They are all calibrated in a way that helps them to always supply appropriate amounts of fuel inside the combustion chamber through fuel injectors.
 The result is that power output, and fuel efficiency are maintained.
 Most of the time, injection pumps are indirectly driven by gears, by chains, or even a timing belt from the crankshaft.

-Fuel injection pumps are times precisely to supply appropriate diesel volumes to the cylinder chamber just before the arrival of the cylinder at TDC position of the compression stroke.
+Fuel injection pumps are timed precisely to supply appropriate diesel volumes to the cylinder chamber just before the arrival of the cylinder at TDC position of the compression stroke.
 What this accomplishes is to ensure the availability of fuel at just the right point where it is needed.
 Here, heat which is produced from high-pressure piston compression ignites the fuel which supplies the power that the diesel engine needs.
 Fuel injection pumps are designed to function up to thousands of times in a single minute.